 Contact Downtown Nanaimo Dental Group today to book an appointment and begin discussions about your child’s orthodontic needs.

 We all know how important our teeth are to our overall health.
-Once we realize that enamel, the hard outer surface of the tooth, sugar in soda dental enameldoes not contain living cells and therefore does not have the ability to repair itself, it becomes a priority to protect it.
+Once we realize that enamel, the hard outer surface of the tooth, does not contain living cells and therefore does not have the ability to repair itself, it becomes a priority to protect it.

 Dental erosion refers to the enamel of the tooth being worn away –forever.
 As the enamel of the tooth erodes, the tooth is weakened and prone to a host of dental problems.